daviddenton/fintrospect/src/main/site/templating.md

 - cached from the filesystem
 - hot-reloading from the filesystem

-Similarly to how the ```ResponseBuilder``` works, no 3rd-party dependencies are bundled with Fintrospect - simply import the extra SBT dependencies as required:
+Similarly to how the ```ResponseBuilder``` codecs work, no 3rd-party dependencies are bundled with Fintrospect - simply import the extra SBT dependencies as required: